awsdocs/amazon-eks-user-guide/doc_source/sample-app.md

 ```

 `sample-app.yaml`
-+ The Service resource configures port:4567 to allow HTTP requests for our traffic generator\.
++ The Service resource configures port:4567 to allow HTTP requests for the traffic generator\.
 + The Deployment resource configures some environment variables:
   + AWS\_REGION should be your AWS Region\.
-  + The LISTEN\_ADDRESS is configured to 0\.0\.0\.0:4567 for HTTP requests from our traffic generator\.
+  + The LISTEN\_ADDRESS is configured to 0\.0\.0\.0:4567 for HTTP requests from the traffic generator\.
-  + The OTEL\_EXPORTER\_OTLP\_ENDPOINT has a value of http://my\-collector\-collector:4317\. my\-collector\-collector is the name of the Kubernetes service that allows our sample application to interact with our ADOT Collector on port 4317\.
-In the ADOT Collector configuration, the ADOT Collector receives metrics/traces from an endpoint: 0\.0\.0\.0:4317\.
+  + The OTEL\_EXPORTER\_OTLP\_ENDPOINT has a value of http://my\-collector\-collector:4317\. my\-collector\-collector is the name of the Kubernetes service that allows the sample application to interact with the ADOT Collector on port 4317\.
+In the ADOT Collector configuration, the ADOT Collector receives metrics and traces from an endpoint: 0\.0\.0\.0:4317\.

 ```
 apiVersion: v1